Embassy of India

 Culture and diaspora

 10. Icelanders evince interest in Indian culture especially yoga, films and food.
 Many Icelanders visit India for tourism, with Kerala and Pondicherry being their favourites.
 There is a bilateral Cultural Agreement in place.
 Film and food festivals, cultural programmes have been held in Reykjavik.
 Several Indian films, including the entire song "Gerua" from the Shah Rukh Khan/Kajol film "Dilwale" have been filmed in Iceland.
 Scores of Icelanders avail the free Yoga classes by the ICCR teacher at the Embassy, at the University of Iceland and the International School of Iceland.
+International Day of Yoga events throughout June 2023 saw a turnout of almost 500 people, which is a large number considering the small population size of Iceland.

 Useful links